 Eighteen COG members participated in a COG cooperative contract for the purchase of gasoline fuel totaling $13 million.

-Twelve members who have taken advantage of the contract for ice melt will collectively save more than half a million dollars over the life of the year-long contract.
+Twelve members who have taken advantage of the contract for ice melt will collectively save more than 20 percent over the life of the year-long contract.